tbserg/tbserg/README.md

 - Your ship isn't that heavy, but still prospering.
 What's the trick?
 - Carrying the right mass.

-yeah weight is only created when you have an accelerating mass, but the whole point of the above fable is if you are an alive human being, keep being a useful weight when the lives of billions like you are in motion.
+Weight manifests only when a mass accelerates, but the whole point of the above fable is if you are an alive human being, keep being a useful weight when the lives of billions like you are in motion.

 spread the power of collaboration!